MegadreamsBE/mta-gb/README.md

 - Improve debugging tools by using a proper dxGUI.

 ## Known Problems
+- Donkey Kong land has a variety of graphical glitches (likely due to it falsely thinking it's on SGB).
+- Pokémon Blue has a variety of graphical glitches and cannot progress past the new game sequence.
 - GPU timings are slightly off.
 - GPU doesn't trigger all necessary interrupts yet.
 - Not all CPU instructions have correct timings nor logic.
 Although most have been fixed by now.